Preventing Drowning From Underwater Breath-Holding

 A strong swimmer at your school or campus pool swims laps underwater to increase his lung capacity.
 Lifeguards pay little attention to him and focus on weaker swimmers.
 Another lap swimmer notices the underwater swimmer lying motionless at the bottom of the pool.
 By the time lifeguards pull him from the pool, the swimmer has drowned in water only a few feet deep.

-Sadly, this scenario has occurred at several institutions.
-The cause is shallow water blackout (SWB), which occurs when swimmers hold their breath underwater for prolonged periods.
+Could that following situation occur at your K-12 school, college, or university?
+Sadly, it has occurred at several institutions.
+The cause is Underwater Hypoxic Blackout (UHB), which occurs when swimmers hold their breath underwater for prolonged periods.

-Ten people in the U.S. drown every day, according to the Centers for Disease Control and Prevention.
-And most lifeguards and pool administrators know drowning is a common hazard.
-But many don’t realize that drowning kills not only weak swimmers but also good swimmers in pools staffed by lifeguards.
+Eleven people in the U.S. drown every day, and drowning deaths have increased in recent years, according to the Centers for Disease Control and Prevention.
+While most lifeguards and pool administrators know drowning is a common hazard, many don’t realize drowning kills not only weak swimmers but also good swimmers in pools staffed by lifeguards.

 Breathing lets the body inhale oxygen and exhale carbon dioxide.
 As the body’s level of carbon dioxide increases, it triggers a natural impulse to breathe.

-This activity doesn’t actually add much oxygen to the lungs; it significantly decreases the body’s carbon dioxide, which suppresses the body’s impulse to breathe.
-While holding breath underwater, these swimmers misinterpret the lack of impulse to breathe as a signal that their oxygen level is sufficient.
+These swimmers misinterpret the lack of impulse to breathe underwater while holding their breath as a signal that their oxygen level is sufficient.
 Instead of surfacing to breathe when oxygen levels drop, they black out.
-If they’re not discovered quickly, they typically inhale water into the lungs, convulse, and die of cardiac arrest.
+If not discovered quickly, they typically inhale water into the lungs, convulse, and die of cardiac arrest.

 Training Aquatics Staff

-Aquatics staff, including lifeguards, pool managers, and coaches, must understand SWB and how it results from underwater breath-holding exercises and games. the American Red Cross and the Y include information on the dangers of prolonged breath-holding in their lifeguard manuals, but the message doesn’t always get through.
+Aquatics staff, including lifeguards, pool managers, and coaches, must understand UHB and how it results from underwater breath holding exercises and games.
+The American Red Cross includes information on dangers of prolonged breath holding in its lifeguarding manual, but the message doesn’t always get through.

-Monitoring for SWB is challenging.
+Monitoring for UHB is challenging.
 Lifeguard training programs generally focus on surveillance and rescue techniques for weak and struggling swimmers.
-Because those who fall prey to SWB are typically strong, experienced swimmers trying to improve or demonstrate their underwater swimming prowess, lifeguards who don’t understand SWB may not appreciate the dangers.
+Because those who fall prey to UHB are typically strong, experienced swimmers trying to improve or demonstrate their underwater swimming prowess, lifeguards who don’t understand UHB may not appreciate its dangers.

-Most SWB victims are found motionless underwater and, in some cases, victims’ arms and legs may move involuntarily in a swimming-like motion as they lose consciousness.
-Often a swimmer wearing goggles, not the lifeguard, is first to notice an SWB victim’s body underwater.
+Most UHB victims are found motionless underwater and, in some cases, victims’ arms and legs may move involuntarily in a swimming-like motion as they lose consciousness.
+Often a swimmer wearing goggles, not the lifeguard, is first to notice a UHB victim’s body underwater.

 To help lifeguards, many public pools have installed Poseidon, a computer-aided drowning detection system.
 The system uses computer vision technology and a network of cameras mounted above and below the pool’s surface to analyze underwater activity and alert the lifeguard in seconds of a swimmer in trouble.